apache/iotdb/docs/UserGuide/Ecosystem Integration/Spark TsFile.md

 * \<spark-shell-path\> is the real path of your spark-shell.
 * Multiple jar packages are separated by commas without any spaces.
-* See https://github.com/apache/iotdb/tree/master/tsfile for how to get TsFile.
+* See [https://github.com/apache/iotdb/tree/master/tsfile](https://github.com/apache/iotdb/tree/master/tsfile) for the details that how to get the TsFiles information.
+* To get the dependency package: `mvn clean package -DskipTests -P get-jar-with-dependencies`

 #### Distributed Mode